YOLO : You Only Look Once – Real Time Object Detection

 Note, the confidence score should be 0 when there is no object exists in the grid.
 If there is an object present in the image the confidence score should be equal to IoU between ground truth and predicted boxes.
 Each bounding box consists of 5 predictions: (x, y, w, h) and confidence score.
 The (x, y) coordinates represent the centre of the box relative to the bounds of the grid cell.
 The h, w coordinates represents height, width of bounding box relative to (x, y).
 The confidence score represents the presence of an object in the bounding box.

-This results into combinatation of bounding boxes from each grid like this.
+This results in combination of bounding boxes from each grid like this.

 which gives us class-specific confidence scores for each box.
 These scores encode both the probability of that class appearing in the box and how well the predicted box fits the object.
-Then after we apply non-maximal suppression to predict generate the final result of the input
+Then after we apply non-maximal suppression for suppressing the non max outputs(when a number of boxes are predicted for the same object).
+And at last , our final predictions are generated.

-The simple YOLO has mAP of 63.4% when trained on VOC 2007 and 2012, the Fast YOLO which is almost 3x faster in result generation has mAP of 52%.
+Results: The simple YOLO has a mAP (mean average precision) of 63.4% when trained on VOC in 2007 and 2012, the Fast YOLO which is almost 3x faster in result generation has mAP of 52%.
 This is lower than the best Fast R-CNN model achieved (71% mAP) and also the R-CNN achieved (66% mAP).
 However, it beats other real-time detectors such as (DPMv5 33% mAP) on accuracy.

 Benefits of YOLO: